An ILUES-based adaptive Gaussian process method for multimodal Bayesian inverse problems: Overview of the adaptive GP surrogate and the ILUES method

 \subsection{MCMC with the Gaussian mixture proposal}

-Through iterative sampling and probabilistic transitions, MCMC algorithm \citep{robert2013monte} MCMC allows one to generate samples from the target distribution $P(\theta)$.
-Starting from an arbitrary point $\theta^0$, at step $t-1$, MCMC generates a candidate point $\theta^*$ by sampling from the proposal distribution $Q(\theta^{*} \vert \theta^{t-1})$, which is conditioned on the current sample $\theta^{t-1}$.
-The candidate state is accepted with the probability
+Through iterative sampling and probabilistic transitions, the MCMC algorithm \citep{robert2013monte} allows us to generate samples from the target distribution $P(\theta)$.
+Starting from an initial point $\theta^0$, at iteration $t-1$, MCMC generates a candidate point $\theta^*$ from the proposal distribution $Q(\theta^{*} \vert \theta^{t-1})$.
+The candidate is then accepted with the probability

-If $\theta^*$ is accepted, the new sample $\theta^t$ is updated as $\theta^{t} = \theta^*$; otherwise, the new sample is equal to the current sample, i.e., $\theta^{t} = \theta^{t-1}$.
-A popular choice for the proposal distribution is the Gaussian distribution \citep{metropolis1953equation,hastings1970monte}, which is a symmetric distribution $Q(\theta^{*} \vert \theta^{t-1}) = Q(\theta^{t-1} \vert \theta^{*}) $.
-If the covariance of the proposal is small, the Markov chain randomly walks in a small parameter region; if the covariance of the proposal is large, most candidates will be rejected.
+If $\theta^*$ is accepted, the new sample $\theta^t$ is updated as $\theta^{t} = \theta^*$; otherwise, the current sample is retained, i.e., $\theta^{t} = \theta^{t-1}$.
+A popular choice for the proposal distribution is the Gaussian distribution \citep{hastings1970monte}, which is symmetric, meaning that $Q(\theta^{*} \vert \theta^{t-1}) = Q(\theta^{t-1} \vert \theta^{*}) $.
+If the covariance of the proposal is small, the Markov chain randomly walks in a small parameter region.
+Conversely, if the covariance is too large, most candidate samples are likely to be rejected.